integr8ly/integreatly-operator/README.md

 A Kubernetes Operator based on the Operator SDK for installing and reconciling Integreatly products.

-### Project status: _alpha_

-This is a proof of concept/alpha version.
-Most functionality is present but it is highly likely there are bugs and improvements needed.

 ### Installed products
 Currently the operator installs the following products:
 - AMQ Online